FractalAsim/UnityShaderLib/README.md

         > Modify Color's Hue,Saturation,Brightness by converting RGB to YIQ color space

 -  ColorBanding
+    >Round/Clamp colors to the nearest N interval which results in a banding effect
+    - Optionaly to include a Ramp Texture to determine the color for each interval
+    - Used in Toon shading

 -  ColorBlending

+    -  <ins>ColorBleed</ins>

+        > Mix in colors depending on a threshold

 -  ColorBorder
+    > Set Color on the Border edge of an object uvs.

 -  ColorRim
+    > Adds Color based on the normals to the camera
+    - Uses Common "fresnel effect" or "NdotV"

 </details>